-The story concerns a monastery that had fallen upon hard times.
+The Rabbi’s Gift: The story concerns a monastery that had fallen upon hard times.
 Once a great order, as a result of waves of antimonastic persecution in the seventeenth and eighteenth centuries and the rise of secularism in the nineteenth, all its branch houses were lost and it had become decimated to the extent that there were only five monks left in the decaying mother house: the abbot and four others, all over seventy in age.
 Clearly it was a dying order. . .

 The Road of Life: At first I saw God as my observer, my judge, keeping track of the things I did wrong, so as to know whether I merited heaven or hell when I die.
 He was out there sort of like a president…

 The Times of Your Life: This is an example of the occasional diatribes we get from Dave Johnson of Nikken.
 Some of them are quite profound.
 Dave is such a great cheerleader. . .
 RIGHT NOW is never a good time to do anything.
 We have other hurdles to clear before we act.
 RIGHT NOW we are involved in certain situations.
 We want to see how big our raise will be.
 We want to reduce our credit card balances.
 We want to get over the hump.
 We certainly can’t do anything—RIGHT NOW.

 The Trouble Tree: I know I can’t help having troubles on the job, but one thing’s for sure, those troubles don’t belong in the house with my wife and the children.
 So I just hang them up on the tree every night when I come home and ask God to take care of them.
 Then in the morning I pick them up again.

-The old man’s hands trembled, his eyesight was blurred, and his step faltered.
+The Wooden Bowl: The old man’s hands trembled, his eyesight was blurred, and his step faltered.
 The family ate together at the table.
 But the elderly grandfather’s shaky hands and failing sight made eating difficult.
 Peas rolled off his spoon onto the floor.
 When he grasped the glass, milk spilled on the tablecloth.

 The Yellow Shirt: It’s just the thing to wear over my clothes during art class, Mom.
 Thanks!’
 I slipped it into my suitcase before she could object.
 The yellow shirt became a part of my college wardrobe.
 I loved it.
 After graduation, I wore the shirt the day I moved into my new apartment and on Saturday mornings when I cleaned.

 Touch of the Master’s Hand: Twas battered and scared, and the auctioneer Thought it scarcely worth his while to waste much time on the old violin, but he held it up with a smile.
 What am I bidden, good folks, he cried, who’ll start bidding for me?
 A dollar, a dollar – now who’ll make it two.
 Two dollars, and who’ll make it three?

 Twelve Conditions for Health Miracles: Clarify and refine what you need—What is it that you really want for your picture of health.
 What would you like to be able to do?
 How would you feel with perfect health?
 Address the physical, emotional, mental, spiritual, financial and societal/family areas.

 Two Horses: As you stand and watch these two friends, you’ll see that the horse with the bell is always checking on the blind horse, and that the blind horse will listen for the bell and then slowly walk, to where the other horse is, trusting that he will not be led astray.

-He said to them, “A fight is going on inside me, it is a terrible fight and it is between two wolves.
+Two Wolves Story: An elderly Cherokee Native American was teaching his grandchildren about life . . .He said to them, “A fight is going on inside me, it is a terrible fight and it is between two wolves.
 One wolf is evil—he is fear, anger, envy, sorrow, regret

 Wet Pants: As the teacher is walking toward him, a classmate named Susie is carrying a goldfish bowl that is filled with water.
 Susie trips in front of the teacher and inexplicably dumps the bowl of water in the boy’s lap.
 The boy pretends to be angry, but all the while is saying to himself, ‘Thank you, Lord!
 Thank you, Lord!’

 What’s On Your Schedule?: I got to thinking one day about all those people on the Titanic who passed up dessert at dinner that fateful night in an effort to cut back.
 From then on, I’ve tried to be a little more flexible.
 How many women out there will eat at home because their husband didn’t suggest going out to dinner until after something had been thawed?
 Does the word ‘refrigeration’ mean nothing to you?
 How often have your kids dropped in to talk and sat in silence while you watched ‘Jeopardy’ on television?
 I cannot count the times I called my sister and said , ‘How about going to lunch in a half hour?’
 She would gas up and stammer, ‘I can’t.
 I have clothes on the line.
 My hair is dirty.
 I wish I had known yesterday, I had a late breakfast, It looks like rain’ And my personal favorite: ‘It’s Monday.’
 She died a few years ago.
 We never did have lunch together. . .